ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 * Each oblivious request requires at least two regular HTTP requests, which adds latency.

-* Each request is expanded in size with duplicate HTTP fields, encryption-related metadata, and AEAD expansion.
+* Each request is expanded in size with additional HTTP fields, encryption-related metadata, and AEAD expansion.

-* Deriving cryptographic keys and applying them to protecting requests and responses takes non-negligible computational resources.
+* Deriving cryptographic keys and applying them for request and response protection takes non-negligible computational resources.

 Examples of where preventing the linking of requests might justify these costs
 include: